 April’s course may be the last class in this row, but sure isn’t the least!
 After seeing al these different classes I am so surprised that there are so many ways and different programs to make a seamless pattern.
 In this Skillshare class, April uses a whole different technique in Photoshop.
 A unique way you probably haven’t seen before!
 A technique I didn’t try yet but once I have Photoshop again, I will make a pattern this way!

-Of course this is ‘my’ top ten for creating patterns, your top 10 could be completely different!
-I would love it when you let me know which Skillshare class is your favorite!
+Of course these are ‘my’ top ten Skillshare classes for creating patterns, your top 10 could be completely different!
+I would love to hear which Skillshare class is your favorite!

 If you would like to be notified about more of this, you can subscribe to my newsletter.